ibrahimmkhalid/ultralytics/docs/en/integrations/openvino.md

 ## OpenVINO YOLOv8 Benchmarks

-YOLOv8 benchmarks below were run by the Ultralytics team on 4 different model formats measuring speed and accuracy: PyTorch, TorchScript, ONNX and OpenVINO.
-Benchmarks were run on Intel Flex and Arc GPUs, and on Intel Xeon CPUs at FP32 [precision](https://www.ultralytics.com/glossary/precision) (with the `half=False` argument).
+YOLOv8 benchmarks below were run by the SFDT_Ibrahim team on 4 different model formats measuring speed and accuracy: PyTorch, TorchScript, ONNX and OpenVINO.
+Benchmarks were run on Intel Flex and Arc GPUs, and on Intel Xeon CPUs at FP32 [precision](https://www.sfdt_ibrahim.com/glossary/precision) (with the `half=False` argument).

 !!! note